Tawny Cotton Grass Seeds

 Seed Packs are fresh harvested in Fall, and stored refrigerated.
 Seed count is approximate, but reliable.

-Note: All seeds are produced from open pollination within our collection.
+Note: Stratification is required to prepare seeds for germination.
+All seeds are produced from open pollination within our collection.
 Some cross pollination may occur, and seed offspring may or may not be true to mother plant, though not likely with this species.
 Growing bog plants from seeds is similar to growing carnivorous plants from seeds, and is best suited for the experienced and patient grower.
 See our webpage on Growing CPs from Seeds.

 Height: 6" - 12+".